 Students and Class of the Month

-Class of the Month - Ms. Frederick's Class
+Class of the Month - Miss Kolovani's Kindergarten Class

-During the month of November, we were focused on citizenship.
-Throughout the month of December, we are focusing on compassion.
-Compassion means we care about others, treat them with kindness, and feel a strong desire to help people in need.
-Compassion is empathy in action.
+During the month of November, we were focused on digital citizenship.
+Throughout the month of December, we are focusing on cooperation.
+Cooperation means that we are working together toward a common goal.

 Thank you to our PTO and our reading specialists for organizing this wonderful experience for our students.